 Your ability to speak, write, and comprehend English is a major factor in determining how successful you will be at finding and retaining employment in Prince Edward Island.

-The PEI Association for Newcomers to Canada delivers programs and services that may help you find employment and succeed in PEI.
+The PEI Association for Newcomers to Canada delivers programs and services that may help you find employment and succeed in Prince Edward Island.
 They can also help you access programs that will improve your English.

 - Working in Canada outlines steps you can take before you arrive in Canada to make your transition easier.